 Why did the Gallipoli Landings fail in WWI?

-The First World War began in the Autumn of 1914 when the German army invaded first Belgium and then France.
-The pushed on to the River Marne, only a short distance from the French capital and probably victory.
+The First World War began in the Autumn of 1914 when the German army invaded Belgium and then France.
+They pushed on to the River Marne, only a short distance from the French capital and probably victory.
 The French army halted the German advance at the First Battle of the Marne.
 The entire might of the French army was required to beat back the German advance.
 The Allied counterattack also came to a halt, and by the winter of 1914, the war on the western front had become a bloody stalemate.
 The situation on the eastern front was somewhat similar.
 In the autumn of 1914, the Russian army had invaded Prussia from the Baltic States.
 Two huge armies poured into the east of Prussia.

 The Ottoman government had allowed German ships to pass through the strategic Dardanelles and into the Black Sea.
 This move was seen as an act of war, and the Allies declared war on the Ottoman Empire.
 In response, the Ottoman Sultan said a Jihad or a Holy War against the western allies and Russia.
-A Russian invasion of the eastern provinces of Turkey was defeated, but the Turks could not press home their success.
+A Russian invasion of Turkey's eastern provinces was defeated, but the Turks could not press home their success.
 They also managed to limit the British advances in the Persian Gulf.
 However, the Ottoman Empire's conflict with the allies had reached a stalemate by early 1915.

 Strategy of the Allies

-The British became convinced that any landing in the area of Constantinople, could lead to the Turks withdrawing from their alliance with the Central Powers.
+The British became convinced that any landing in the area of Constantinople could lead to the Turks withdrawing from their alliance with the Central Powers.
 The Turkish Empire had arguably been in decline since the eighteenth century, and many of the western powers believed that any attack on it would result in its final destruction.
-Winston Church who was Lord of the Admiralty had great expectations for the assault at Gallipoli; he believed that if the allies seized the Dardanelles that they could open up a new front in the Balkans and even force the Austro-Hungarians to sue for a separate peace and this would lead to the break-up of the Central Powers.
+Winston Church, who was Lord of the Admiralty, had great expectations for the assault at Gallipoli; he believed that if the allies seized the Dardanelles that they could open up a new front in the Balkans and even force the Austro-Hungarians to sue for a separate peace and this would lead to the break-up of the Central Powers.
 The French agreed to the plan, and they contributed a significant sized force to the attack.

 However, the operation at Gallipoli was a British Empire undertaking.
 Apart from sizeable British army units and naval forces, much of the invasion force was composed of units recruited from the Empire.
 Many of these came from Australia and New Zealand, and they became known as the Anzacs.

 The allies assembled for the invasion on the Greek island of Lemnos.
 The Turks boosted their defenses in the Straits.
 The German general Liman von Sanders conducted the defense of the Dardanelles.
 He predicted that the allies would launch an amphibious operation, and he placed the troops at the points in the Dardanelles Strait.
-He advised the Ottoman High Command to station Ottoman troops along the shores of the Straits, one location he selected was the Gallipoli peninsula.
+He advised the Ottoman High Command to station Ottoman troops along the Straits' shores.
+One location he selected was the Gallipoli peninsula.
 This was to prove correct, and it was this narrow strip of land jutting into the sea was the allies prime objective.
 On the 25th of April, 1915, the Allies landed their forces on the Gallipoli Peninsula.
 Despite suffering heavy casualties, they managed to establish two beachheads.
 The first was at Helles on the southern of the Peninsula.
 The other beachhead was at Gaba Tepe that faced the Aegean Sea.
 Many Anzacs landed here, so many that it came to be called Anzac Cove.
 The Turks proved to be stubborn fighters and fought for every inch of the Peninsula.

-After establishing their beachhead, Allies made little progress.
+After establishing their beachhead, the Allies made little progress.
 The Turks sent troops from other fronts to join the battle.
 There was a bloody stalemate, and thousands of men on both sides died.
 Both sides fought heroically and often fought to the death.
 The Allies made landed more troops on the 6th of August at Sulva Bay.
 This attack coincided with an attempt by the Anzacs to break out of their beachhead at Anzac Cove.

 Outcome of the Campaign